DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 The resolver runs the KEM decapsulation on the received ciphertext using its secret key and recovers the same shared secret.

-The `<client-pk>` field therefore carries a KEM ciphertext rather than a client public key, and its length is determined by the `<es-version>` of the chosen certificate.
+The `<client-pk>` field therefore carries a KEM ciphertext rather than a client public key, and its length is determined by the `<es-version>` of the chosen certificate; the PQ text refers to the value carried in this field as `<client-kex>`.

 The resolver remains stateless: it derives the shared secret from a single client message, with no per-client state.